Kate Flannery

 Kate Flannery (born June 10, 1964) is an American actress.
 Following her early theatre work, Flannery had her screen breakthrough playing Meredith Palmer on the NBC series The Office, which won her two Screen Actors Guild Awards.
 She went on to guest star on CBS shows Magnum P.I. and Young Sheldon.
 She competed on the 28th season of Dancing with the Stars and voiced Barb on the animated series Steven Universe.
+She also appeared on the American version of Who Wants to Be a Millionaire? with Jimmy Kimmel, where on September 25, 2025 she won the top prize of $1 million.

 Early life

 Flannery was born in Philadelphia, Pennsylvania, daughter of Tom and Joan Flannery, and was raised in the suburb Ardmore, Pennsylvania.
 She studied for two years at Shenandoah Conservatory in Virginia and then transferred to the University of the Arts in Philadelphia.
 She has five sisters and a brother, and is three minutes younger than her twin sister, who is a social worker.

 Career

 A former member of The Second City's National Touring Company, Flannery is an original member of Chicago's Annoyance Theatre, where she appeared in over 15 shows including The Miss Vagina Pageant and The Real Live Brady Bunch.

 The Lampshades, a cult comedy lounge act consisting of Flannery and veteran improviser Scot Robinson, has been running in Hollywood and in comedy festivals since 2001 and was seen at the U.S. Comedy Arts Festival in Aspen, Colorado.
 The Lampshades was New York magazine's "LA Pick" for 2006, and was declared "Best Saturday Comedy Show of the Year" by LA Weekly.

 Flannery appeared as the alcoholic, divorced, single mother Meredith Palmer on the television comedy The Office, following appearances on The Bernie Mac Show, Boomtown, Curb Your Enthusiasm, and Jimmy Kimmel Live!.
 The Office earned her and the rest of its cast acclaim, along with several accolades, such as winning two Screen Actors Guild Awards for Outstanding Performance by an Ensemble in a Comedy Series, with an additional five nominations for the same award.
 In 2008, Flannery was a talent scout on Last Comic Standing with her Office costar Brian Baumgartner, and she appeared with the cast of The Office on Celebrity Family Feud.